adrien-legros/rhods-mnist/docs/lab-instructions.md

 #### Pre-process

 Load and pre-process the data.
-The data are loaded from minio s3 bucket.
-In the notebook, we are describing the data and running basic analysis such as counting the number of observation per label.
+The data are loaded from the minio s3 bucket.
+In this notebook, we are describing the data and running basic analysis such as counting the number of observation per label.
 We also transform the data by normalizing and reshaping them.
 We store the python numpy objects in a bucket so it is available to the others notebooks (i.e available to next pipeline steps).

 #### Train

-We load the processed data, create, and train the ML model.
+We load the processed data, create, and train a model.
 The model is a convolutional neural network.
 See the architecture of the model and the different layers.
 Once the model is trained, we display few metrics such as the f1 score or the confusion matrix.
-The model is saved in the minio bucket in the onnx format so that we can serve it later on this lab.
+The model is saved in the minio bucket in onnx format so that we can serve it later on this lab.

 #### Metadata